Roygicheru/django-investment-api/README.md

 Start the development server using python manage.py runserver.

-Access the API endpoints using the provided URLs and authentication tokens.
+Access the API endpoints using the provided URLs and authentication tokens using POST.
+In my application I used cURL for the POST test commands.

 **Testing**
-This Django application has been rigorously tested using Django's built-in testing framework and Django REST Framework's APITestCase.
+This Django application has been rigorously tested using Django's built-in testing framework, cURL and Django REST Framework's APITestCase.
 The test suite covers various aspects of the application, focusing on user permissions, transaction creation, and data retrieval.

 Key Test Areas: